Drug ads slay, imo

 Before we dive in, I need y’all to know my best friend (PKH) and acupuncturist’s husband produced a really cool show: Dinner Party.
 It sold out, or I would’ve urged you to buy tickets.
 All I can say is it was unlike anything I’ve seen, and you should stay tuned in case it makes it back to the stage.

 It is important for my sanity to accept that RFK Jr. and his team think they’re doing what’s best—even when they’re missing the mark or promoting “natural” remedies that are snake oil (at best) or do more harm than good (at worst).
 We tell ourselves stories in order to live, as Joan Didion says in The White Album.
-It makes sense to want to ban DTC pharma ads if you’re operating from a belief that pharma ads are inherently evil.
+Mine is that people are inherently good and want to do good.
+Thus, it makes sense to want to ban DTC pharma ads if you’re operating from a belief that pharma ads are inherently evil.
 But I disagree with that premise.
 Here’s why:

 DTC drug ads raise awareness + reduce information asymmetry